 - 9 additional elective points of graduate courses selected from Computer Science and/or related areas together with your faculty thesis advisor.

-- Students using previous courses to fulfill required track courses may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from “non-CS/non-technical” graduate courses.
+- Students using previous courses to fulfill required track courses may complete the 30 graduate points by selecting additional graduate courses; at most 3 points overall may be from “non-CS/non-track” graduate courses.

 1. BREADTH REQUIREMENT